janbiedermann/prescient/README.md

 - to follow and debug VM execution, login to the execution host and use `fq`
 - when you want to change configuration of a VM and jobs are still enqueued, simply write a small script and enqueue the script from the host users $HOME directory with `nq my_change_script`, it will be nicely queued in.
 See `contrib/cmdvm.sh` for a start.
 - when something goes wrong, places to look: on the git server the `/tmp/prescient*` directories, on the execution hosts the `$HOME/.prescient/*` directories and files
-- for debugging you may use `set -x` in the bash scripts
+- for debugging you may use `set -x` in the sh scripts